Do you want to make extra money? Being a delivery driver is one of the most effective and flexible gig economy jobs around.

 DoorDash driver pay involves several components:

 - Base Pay: Factors in delivery time, total distance, and how desirable orders are

 - Promotions: DoorDash pays drivers more for delivering in busy zones through Peak Pay and offers delivery challenges, like making a certain number of deliveries within a week

 - Tips: You keep 100 percent of tips

-Base pay ranges from $2 to $10 or more.
+DoorDash driver pay depends on numerous factors.
 Peak Pay helps boost your earnings, so look for red busy zones that indicate this bonus.

 Payments process every Monday for the previous week of earnings through direct deposit.
 However, U.S. drivers can cash out daily with Fast Pay for a $1.99 fee.